jonathb/spanish-olamundo/1_spanish.md

 0. The preterite - aka simple past - is exactly that, eg. yesterday I played tennis with Jon.

+1. Imperfect tense: used for indefinite past - MCU!
+-- imperfect is used generally in the narated past where ENG preterite would be used.
-1. Imperfect tense: formed in ENG w auxiliary 'used' + to-infinitive, eg. I used to go pub-crawling with John
+-- Sometimes, not quite exactly, equivalent ENG w 'used' + to-infinitive, EG I used to play tennis with John.
+-- BUT COMPLICATION: imperfect has MCU than merely ITSO ENG "..used to.."
+-- COMPLICATION FURTHER: ENG "..used to.." often translates with SPA AUX soler, instead of SPA imperfect.

 2. The pluperfect tense - aka past perfect: formed in ENG w auxiliary 'had' + past participle.

 ## VERB THEORY: THE SUBJUNCTIVES AND THE 2 CONDITIONALS: LATER!

+- for now, be aware of SPA subjunctive,

+- classic case: "Dudo que .. <SUBJ>" = "I doubt that .." then whatever stanza follows must go SUBJ.

+### VERB THEORY: SPA Past-Anterior / relative-past / preterite-perfect ALMOST NEVER SEEN

-Past-Anterior / relative-past / preterite-perfect = 1 event in the past before (relative to) another event in the past
+- Past-Anterior AKA relative-past AKA preterite-perfect = ..

+- 1 event in past before (relative to) another event in past

+- can be ignored altogether except you should be able to identify it.

 - the event (exp past-anterior) has completely terminated before the main event

+### VERB THEORY: PERFECT TENSES SPA + ENG ARE BASICALLY IDENTICAL

 - as in English, all perfect tenses form by auxiliary to-have (haber) + past-participle